valaxy/jquery-box-layout/readme.md

 # Introduction
 [Flex-Layout](http://www.w3.org/TR/css3-flexbox/) is W3C standard
-This AMD/CMD module gives you a easily used function which you can config a json to create flex-layout.
+This CommonJS module gives you a easily used function which you can config a json to create flex-layout.
 ![ ](doc/basic.png)

 # Usage